 Olive Oil's Essential Healthy Components

-Monounsaturated olive oil (MUFAS), can lower cholesterol and help to reduce your risk of developing coronary disease.
+Monounsaturated Olive Oil (MUFAS) can lower cholesterol levels and help reduce the chance of you developing coronary disease.

-According a study published by The Journal of Nutrition Olive Oil The levels of LDL in plasma are lower which may help reduce cardiovascular risk.
+A study published by The Journal of Nutrition Olive Oil found that plasma levels of LDL were lower than expected, which may reduce the risk of developing cardiovascular disease.

 Olive Oil For Digestive Disorders

-Olive Oil could also be used for occasional constipation.
+Olive Oil may also be used occasionally for constipation.

 Olive Oil for Weight Loss

-Olive Oil might also be helpful in weight loss.
+Olive Oil could also be beneficial in weight loss.

-Olive oils are an essential part to a healthy lifestyle.
+Olive Oils are essential to a healthy lifestyle.

 Olive Oil is suitable for cooking.